Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-To visualize the performance, we report in Figure \ref{performancegraph} the performance of the optimal portfolios with different risk measures in out-of-sample tests.
+In Figure \ref{performancegraph}, we plot the time series of log cumulative returns of the optimal portfolios with different risk measures in out-of-sample tests to visualize the performance.
 The legend shows colors that represent different risk measures used in each portfolio optimization.
-We use log base 10 compounded accumulated return as vertical axis so that the scale of relative drawdown can be easily compared in graphs by simply counting the grids.
+We use log base 10 compounded cumulative returns as a vertical axis so that the scale of relative drawdown can be easily compared in graphs by counting the grids.
 The performance with different risk measures is reported separately.
-The labels in the legend shows the confidence level of risk measure.
+The labels in the legend show the confidence level of the risk measure.
 The names of the subfigures indicate the risk measures used in the optimization.
 DJIA index and the equally weighted portfolio are included in each graph for comparison.

-As can be observed in the graphs, all the optimal portfolios follow a similar trend, though differ in overall performance.
+As can be observed in the graphs, all the optimal portfolios follow a similar trend, though they differ in overall performance.
 They tend to alleviate both left tail and right tail events.
-For all CDaR optimal portfolios with different input, confidence level have only a small impact on the realized path, which often overlap.
-It's possibly because the simulation length is only 10 days and the drawdown distribution is far from continuous, leading to close calculation of drawdowns with different confidence level.
+CVaR optimal portfolios have higher cumulative returns than CDaR optimal portfolios.
+The confidence level has only a marginal impact.
+CVaR optimal portfolios with confidence levels 0.5 and 0.7 are almost indistinguishable.
+CDaR optimal portfolios with confidence levels 0.5, 0.7 and 0.9 are almost indistinguishable.